horozal/layered-architecture-python/README.md

 # layered-architecture-web-python

-Repository template for a layered architecture in Python
+Project template for a layered architecture in Python